BestTimesToVisit.com Logo

 packing

 Pack layers and waterproof gear, no matter the season.
-Vancouver's weather can change on a dime, with misty mornings giving way to sunny afternoons, or vice versa.
-A good waterproof jacket and comfortable walking shoes are absolute must-haves for exploring Stanley Park or Granville Island.
+Vancouver's weather can change quickly, with rain being a frequent visitor.
+A waterproof jacket with a hood and comfortable walking shoes are absolute essentials for exploring the city and its beautiful surrounding nature.

 money